Helpful Information if You Are Retired

 How to Find the Amount of Your COLA

-To find the actual dollar amount of your monthly COLA amount, review your check stub (also called a “deposit advice”) or login to MySamCERA.
-The COLA amount will be shown.
+To find the actual dollar amount of your monthly COLA amount, review your benefit statement, check stub, or login to MySamCERA.